leereilly/games/README.md

 * [Hextris](https://github.com/Hextris/hextris) - Addictive puzzle game inspired by Tetris.
 [Play it now!](http://hextris.io/)
 * [Infectors](https://github.com/satanas/infectors) - Sokoban-like puzzle game developed with Phaser.
 [Play it now!](http://satanas.github.io/infectors/)
 * [Lost!
 Beneath the Surface](https://github.com/gamedolphin/Lost-Beneath-The-Surface) - You're a firefly lost in the dark, beneath the surface and must find a way out of the mazes created by the horrors in the dark.
+* [Matching Pairs](https://github.com/gamedolphin/matching-pairs) - Made in HTML5 using Phaser as the framework, original assets and generated music.
 * [Maze 3D](https://github.com/demonixis/Maze3D) - A 3D maze game.
 [Play it now!](http://demonixis.github.io/Maze3D/)
 * [Monkey Rally](https://github.com/antila/ludum-dare-28) - JavaScript game created for the Ludum Dare #28 jam.
 [Play it now!](http://antila.github.io/ludum-dare-28/)
 * [Much Assembly Required](https://github.com/simon987/Much-Assembly-Required) - Program the 8086-like microprocessor of a robot in a grid-based multiplayer world.
 [Play it now!](https://muchassemblyrequired.com/)